Atari Logo

 In 2010, the company returned to the classic design.
 The font and three-line pattern now look the same as in the early 1970s.
 The caption is scaled down and positioned below the figure, with both elements placed in a red rectangle with rounded corners.
 The alternate version contains a small red badge (left) and the brand name (right) on a white background.

-George Opperman himself considered the video game PONG when creating the logo.
-The arcade’s dynamics inspired the designer, who imagined a moving ball hitting the centerline from two sides could bend it.
+George Opperman himself drew inspiration from the video game PONG when creating the logo.
+The arcade’s dynamics inspired the designer, who imagined that a moving ball hitting the centerline from two sides could bend it.
 As reported in a 1983 interview, Opperman embodied this idea in a geometric pattern.

-The author admitted that he pondered for a long time how to best style the letter “A,” which is iconic for the Atari brand.
+The author admitted that he pondered for a long time how best to style the letter “A,” which is iconic of the Atari brand.
 And then he wanted to watch PONG play, and everything fell into place.
 Many see a ping-pong net (vertical stripe) and two rivals (arcs on the sides) in the logo.
-Slightly less often, an abstract drawing is associated with Mount Fuji, a Japanese character or religious symbol.
+Slightly less often, an abstract drawing is associated with Mount Fuji, a Japanese character, or a religious symbol.
 But in fact, he has nothing to do with them.

 Nolan Bushnell, in turn, called all theories “bullshit.”
-Commenting on an interview with George Opperman, the founder of Atari dispelled doubts about the design and said that the logo has no hidden meaning.
-In his opinion, it is just a pattern of three bold lines without concept.
+Commenting on an interview with George Opperman, the founder of Atari, dispelled doubts about the design and said that the logo has no hidden meaning.
+In his opinion, it is just a pattern of three bold lines without a concept behind it.
 In any case, the iconic symbol has been preserved and has become a “guiding star” in the history of video games.

 Font and Colors